 Seed Projects Details

-Fast-paced, focused projects that began in June 2022 that widens the Faraday Institution’s research scope and informs future priorities for its research programme beyond March 2022
+Fast-paced, focused projects, that ran for 12 months from June 2022 that aimed to widen the Faraday Institution’s research scope and inform future priorities for its research programme

 Silicon is widely regarded as the best next generation anode material, offering high energy density (leading to longer EV range), and is a possible ‘drop-in’ replacement for existing production capabilities.
 However, the degradation of cells containing Si–based anodes is faster compared to conventional graphite electrodes, principally due to the expansion and contraction of silicon during cycling, and this is hampering their adoption.
 Four seed projects are taking different approaches to develop a better fundamental understanding of the processes involved as a step to designing mitigation strategies that would accelerate the commercialisation of such anodes.